-Recent analysis of the consumption of DCF and EE2 in three Baltic States for the 2009-2013 period revealed the demand for drugs that affect the musculoskeletal system has increased by 4.9%, the demand for drugs that affect the urogenital system and sex hormones has increased by 9.85%.
-The sales of diclofenac were equal to 30.3% of all the sales in accordance with ATC subgroup; the sales of EE2 in their subgroup were equal to 11.6% (Baranauskaite and Dvarioniene , 2014).
+Recent analysis of the consumption of DCF and EE2 in three Baltic States for the 2009-2013 period revealed that the demand for drugs that affect the musculoskeletal system has increased by 4.9 % and the demand for drugs that affect the urogenital system and sex hormones has increased by 9.85 %.
+The sales of diclofenac were equal to 30.3 % of all the sales in accordance with the Anatomical Therapeutic Chemical (ATC) subgroup; the sales of EE2 in its subgroup were equal to 11.6 % (Estonian State Agency of Medicines 2013; Baranauskaite and Dvarioniene 2014).

-Occurrence of analgesics and hormones in STP's effluents and surface waters
+Occurrence of analgesics and hormones in WWTP's effluents and surface waters

-Various studies over recent years have shown that treated municipal wastewater contributes significantly to water pollution from micropollutants (Hollender et al., 2009; Jelic et al., 2012; Kasprzyk-Hordern et al., 2009; Ternes 1998; Verlicchi et al., 2012).
-This is a consequence of the increasing number of prescribed medicaments and of the fact that state of the art sewage treatment plants are obviously not designed to remove PPCPs from the wastewater they receive from households and hospitals.
-DCF, E2 and EE2 have been detected in both, WWTPs (influents and effluents) and surface waters in the range of low $\mu$ g/L to few ng/L levels (Tab.
-1).
+Various studies over recent years have shown that treated municipal wastewater contributes significantly to water pollution by micropollutants (Hollender et al. 2009; Jelic et al. 2012; Kasprzyk-Hordern et al. 2009; Ternes 1998; Verlicchi et al. 2012).
+This is a consequence of the increasing number of prescribed medicaments and of the fact that state-of-the-art sewage treatment plants are obviously not designed to remove personal care products and pharmaceuticals (PPCPs) from the wastewater they receive from households and hospitals.
+DCF, E2, and EE2 have been detected in both WWTPs (influents (WWTP-I) and effluents (WWTP-E)) and surface waters in the range of low microgram per liter to few nanogram per liter levels (Table 1).

-One of the first compilations on this topic was a German study detecting diclofenac among 55 pharmaceuticals and 9 of their metabolites in the discharge of 49 sewage treatment plants as well as in their effluents in concentrations of up to several $\mu$ g/L (Ternes 1998).
-In the UK, diclofenac was detected in estuaries at concentrations up to 125 ng/l (Thomas and Hilton, 2004).
-Another more recent study reports that 27 out of 32 pharmaceutical substances and 4 of 5 metabolites were detected in the effluents of European wastewater treatment plants, and that surface water peak values exceeded 1 $\mu$ g/L (Larsen et al. 2004).
-During an EU-wide monitoring survey on emerging polar organic contaminants in wastewater treatment plant effluents diclofenac was found at an average concentration of 49.5 ng/L, whilst the highest concentration found was 174 ng/L (Loos et al., 2013a).
+One of the first compilations on this topic was a German study detecting diclofenac among 55 pharmaceuticals and 9 of their metabolites in the discharge of 49 sewage treatment plants as well as in their effluents in concentrations of up to several micrograms per liter (Ternes 1998).
+In the UK, DCF was detected in estuaries at concentrations up to 125 ng L $^{-1}$ (Thomas and Hilton 2004).
+Another study reported that 27 out of 32 pharmaceutical substances and 4 of 5 metabolites were detected in the effluents of European wastewater treatment plants and that surface water peak values exceeded 1 μ g L $^{-1}$ (Larsen et al. 2004).
+During an EU-wide monitoring survey on emerging polar organic contaminants in wastewater treatment plant effluents, DCF was found at an average concentration of 49.5 ng L $^{-1}$, while the highest concentration found was 174 ng L $^{-1}$ (Loos et al. 2013).

 This pollution in the effluents leads to contamination of surface water as has been proven in several novel studies.
-Levels of target compounds were in the ng/L range but concentrations of some of them exceed 1 $\mu$ g/L ( including diclofenac) with fairly high concentrations of 1.3 $\mu$ g L-1 and even 20.1 $\mu$ g L-1, respectively (Petrović et al., 2014), reflecting the consumption of PhACs by the residents of Novi Sad, the second largest town in Serbia.
-In recent Spanish investigations, DCF seasonal behaviour was also monitored along the El Albujón watercourse, till the Mar Menor Lagoon into the Mediterranean Sea, where even concentrations of 50 ng L-1 were detectable (Moreno-González et al., 2014).
-Analogously, along the Turia river, which flows into the Mediterranean Sea at some kilometers more at north than El Albujón, a very consistent amount of DCF was determined (Carmona et al., 2014).
-In this case 3500 ng L-1 were detected in the water, whereas a contamination of sediments of 100 ng g-1 was determined.
+Levels of target compounds were in the nanogram per liter range but concentrations of some of them exceed 1 μg L-1 (including DCF) with fairly high concentrations of 1.3 μ g L-1 and even 20.1 μ g L-1, respectively (Petrović et al. 2014), reflecting the consumption of PhACs by the residents of Novi Sad, the second largest town in Serbia.
+In recent Spanish investigations, DCF seasonal behavior was also monitored north of El Albujón, till the Mar Menor Lagoon into the Mediterranean Sea, where even concentrations of 50 ng L-1 were detected (Moreno-González et al. 2014).
+Analogously, along the Turia River, which flows into the Mediterranean Sea at some kilometers farther at north than El Albujón, a very consistent amount of DCF was determined (Carmona et al. 2014).
+In this case, 3500 ng L^{-1} was detected in the water, whereas a contamination of sediments of 100 ng g-1 was determined.